-We can’t think of one homeowner that wouldn’t love a “money plant” in their home.
-Luckily, they can now have one!
-While sadly, this plant doesn’t actually grow money, jade, also known as the money plant, friendship tree, lucky plant, or money tree, is a slow-growing tree that flourishes in a multitude of different environments.
+Every homeowner would love a “money plant” in their home.
+Unfortunately, this plant doesn’t actually grow money — it grows jade.
+Also known as the money plant, friendship tree, lucky plant, or money tree, jade is a slow-growing tree that flourishes in a multitude of different environments.

-- Jade is known for its ability to improve indoor air quality.
-This, in turn, has been shown to improve a person’s health.
+- Jade is known for its ability to improve indoor air quality, which, in turn, improves a person’s health.

 - Jade plants thrive in bright, direct sunlight.

-- Overwatering jade can cause it to develop oedema — a disease in which the leaves develop dark black spots.
+- Overwatering jade can cause it to develop oedema, a disease where leaves develop dark black spots

 - Pests like aphids, whiteflies, and mites sometimes infest jade plants.

 No plant lives up to its name quite like an air plant.
-If soil is too messy for you or you simply don’t want to be bothered with it, an air plant is the perfect choice for you!
-Able to live outside of soil, air plants need only to be left in water for a few hours every two weeks, or simply mist them with water.
+If soil is too messy for you or you simply don’t want to be bothered with it, an air plant is the perfect choice.
+Able to live outside of soil, air plants only need to be left in water for a few hours every two weeks, or simply misted with water.
 There are over 650 varieties of these plants, so chances are you’ll find one you like!

-- Because it doesn’t need soil to grow, it can be hung in unique places, like the ceiling.
+- Because they don’t need soil to grow, air plants can be hung in unique places, such as from the ceiling

 - They make beautiful gifts for children and those new to gardening.